Jugurthine War: Metellus

 At this point Jugurtha retired to the court of his father-in-law, king Bocchus I of Mauretania, who though previously professing friendship for the Romans, now received Jugurtha hospitably, and, without positively declaring war (on Rome), advanced with his troops into Numidia as far as Cirta, the capital.
 Metellus, who had taken up winter quarters in the area after the conclusion of the campaign, began negotiation with Bocchus to hand over Jugurtha.
-But before an agreement could be reached, Metellus was deposed from his command by the Roman Tribal Assembly and replaced by his lieutenant, Gaius Marius.
+Before an agreement could be reached, Metellus was deposed from his command by the Roman Tribal Assembly and replaced by his lieutenant, Gaius Marius.
 An internal struggle in the Roman camp between Metellus and Marius led to this change of command.
-Metellus looked unfavourably on Marius's known ambitions in Roman politics and refused for days to allow him to sail to Rome and stand for the consulship.
+Metellus looked unfavourably on Marius' known ambitions in Roman politics and refused for days to allow him to sail to Rome and stand for the consulship.
 Eventually, Metellus permitted Marius to return to Rome and Marius was elected consul in 107.
-Metellus was, however, unaware that Marius wanted his command in Numidia.
+Metellus was, however, unaware that Marius still wanted to command the troops in Numidia, removing him entirely.
 Numidia was not an area designated to be assigned to a consul by the Roman Senate.
 However, the populares passed a law in its Tribal Assembly which gave the command against Jugurtha to Marius in 107.
-This was significant because the Assembly usurped the Senate's rights and powers in this matter and the Senate yielded.
+This was significant because the Assembly usurped the Senate's rights and powers in this matter and the Senate yielded, failing to contest it.

-Metellus was furious at all these developments and decided to make Marius's command a lot more difficult by refusing his legions to serve under Marius.
-He [Metellus] sent them back to Italy to join the army of the other consul, Lucius Cassius Longinus, who was about to march north to confront a Germanic invasion of Gaul.
+Metellus was furious at all these developments and decided to make Marius' command a lot more difficult by refusing to let his legions serve under Marius.
+Metellus sent them back to Italy to join the army of the other consul, Lucius Cassius Longinus, solely to prevent them from being used in Numidia.
+(Lucius was about to march north to confront a Germanic invasion of Gaul.)